OpenIdentityPlatform/commons/auth-filters/forgerock-authn-filter/README.md

 };
 ```

-### Example implementation of a AsyncServerAuthModule
+### Example implementation of an AsyncServerAuthModule
 ```java
 new AsyncServerAuthModule() {